visika/tesi-magistrale/thesis.typ

       Figure from @raschkaMachineLearningPyTorch2022.
     ],
   )
-]

 == #gnn-title <sec:gnn>
-#text(blue)[Neural networks have been adapted to leverage the structure and properties of graphs.]
+Neural networks have been adapted to leverage the structure and properties of graphs.

 #figure(
   image("thesis/imgs/distill.pub.gnn-intro.fig1.png"),